-It has multilayered secured signing process to maintain the document integrity.
+It has a multilayered secured signing process to maintain the document integrity.
 It replaces the manual signing process and paperwork to sign and notarize the legal and other documents thus reducing the cost and time.
-With the third party tools integrated, the user can observe/witness the entire signing process online without having to be physically present for being a witness.
-It is a multi tenant application that enables the client admin of the tenant to manage users, user privileges, manage roles, view logs and configure advanced settings.
+With the third-party tools integrated, the user can observe/witness the entire signing process online without having to be physically present for being a witness.
+It is a multi-tenant application that enables the client admin of the tenant to manage users, user privileges, manage roles, view logs and configure advanced settings.

 Cygnature can be used anywhere to has to sign a document, which can any document from school certificates to contracts, HR documents, Legal documents etc.

 The objective was to build a blockchain based, secure and easy to use and feature rich signing solution.
-The sole purpose behind building the application is to reduce the cost and time by reducing the manual paper work and signing process.
-Since it is blockchain enabled solution it is more secure since blockchain restricts tampering or deleting the signatures even if the system is offline.
+The sole purpose behind building the application is to reduce the cost and time by reducing the manual paperwork and signing process.
+Since it is a blockchain enabled solution it is more secure since blockchain restricts tampering or deleting the signatures even if the system is offline.

 Cygnature is a solution where a user gets various options on signing like Electronic, Digital or Bio-metric Signatures.